Frieze Vectors and Unitary Friezes: Frieze vectors

 We will not define snake graphs here but rather refer to the survey \cite{S2}.
 For our purpose it suffices to say that a snake graph is a planar graph consisting of a sequence of square tiles that are glued together such that two consecutive tiles share exactly one edge which is either the north edge of the first tile and the south edge of the second tile or the east edge of the first tile and the west edge of the second tile.
 We associate a snake graph to each cluster variable in $\xx$.
 The tiles of the snake graph are labeled by the cluster variables in the cluster $\xx'=(x_1',\ldots,x_n')$ and its edges are labeled by the cluster variables in $\xx'$ or by the constant 1.
 Since our cluster algebra is of Dynkin type $\mathbb{A}$, no two tiles have the same label and no two interior edges are labeled by the same cluster variable.

 The mutation from $\xx'$ to $\xx''=(\xx'\setminus\{x_i'\})\cup \{x_i''\} $ has the following effect on the snake graphs from a cluster algebra of Dynkin type $\mathbb{A}$.

 \begin{enumerate} \item If the first or last tile of the snake graph has label $x_i'$ then this tile is removed and the new boundary edge is labeled by the new cluster variable $x_i''$, see the top row of Figure \ref{fig 5}.
-Conversely, if the snake graph ends with an edge that is labeled $x_i'$ then a new tile with label $x_i''$ is glued to this edge. \item If the snake graph has a tile labeled $x_i'$ that is the middle tile of a 3-tile subgraph then \begin{enumerate} \item if the 3-tile subgraph is straight then it transforms as shown in the second row of Figure \ref{fig 5}; \item if the 3-tile subgraph is not straight then it transforms as shown in the third row of Figure \ref{fig 5}; conversely, if the snake graph contains an interior edge labeled $x_i'$ shared by two tiles with labels $x_h',x_j'$ then a new tile labeled $x_i''$ is inserted such that the three consecutive tiles labeled $x_h',x_i'',x_j'$ do not form a straight subgraph. \end{enumerate}
+Conversely, if the snake graph ends with an edge that is labeled $x_i'$ then a new tile with label $x_i''$ is glued to this edge. \item If the snake graph has a tile labeled $x_i'$ that is the middle tile of a 3-tile straight subgraph then it transforms as shown in the second row of Figure \ref{fig 5}. \item If the snake graph has a tile labeled $x_i'$ that is the middle tile of a 3-tile subgraph that is not straight, then it transforms as shown in the third row of Figure \ref{fig 5}.
+Conversely, if the snake graph contains an interior edge labeled $x_i'$ shared by two tiles with labels $x_h',x_j'$ then a new tile labeled $x_i''$ is inserted such that the three consecutive tiles labeled $x_h',x_i'',x_j'$ do not form a straight subgraph. \end{enumerate}